 Concerning quality, well water is characterized by being rich in mineral content.
 Groundwater assimilates calcium, magnesium, and potassium minerals through physical contact with soils and rock.
 These minerals are essential for maintaining good health:

-• Magnesium: This is highly involved with muscle relaxation, energy synthesis, and the nervous system's proper functioning.
+Magnesium is highly involved in muscle relaxation, energy synthesis, and the proper functioning of the nervous system.

-While municipal water usually has undergone several treatment stages, which can remove plenty of useful minerals, well water supplies these nutrients to the body
+While municipal water usually undergoes several treatment stages, which can remove many useful minerals, well water supplies the body with these nutrients.

 As many people like it, this can give well water a superior and fuller taste.